tmayank85/email-sender-orca/complete-api-docs.md

 ### 📧 Email Display
 - Emails will show as: **"Your Name <your-email@gmail.com>"**
+- First recipient gets the email directly in the "To" field
-- Recipients won't see each other's email addresses (BCC)
+- Remaining recipients are in BCC and won't see each other's email addresses
 - HTML templates are fully supported

 ### 🚀 Best Practices